btochi/btochi.github.io/_posts/2020-10-22-Variations-on-a-theme-by-Bellman.md

 **Why do I care?**

-I love playing games, and I'm specially fond of Backgammon. in 1992 Gerald Tesauro developed TD-Gammon, an RL based program that played at expert level.
+I love playing games, and I'm especially fond of Backgammon.
+In 1992 Gerald Tesauro developed TD-Gammon, an RL based program that played at expert level.
 It was also one of the first applications of Neural Networks.
 Given the complexity of Backgammon (over 10^20 states), this is truly remarkable.
 My goal is to develop enough theory to understand how and why TD-Gammon worked.

 I want to take some time to introduce RL basics, and hopefully get you as hyped as I am.
 I will be following the book by [Sutton and Barto](http://www.incompleteideas.net/book/the-book-2nd.html).